nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 messages, and LinkedIn connection requests.
 I sent enough snail mail that the post office staff asked what I was up to.
 I had countless introductions that were ignored.

-Long term, our response rate to cold outbound was on the order of 1%—though we did eventually manage to get this up into the 15% or so range for doing discovery work with engineers.
+Long term, our response rate to cold outbound was on the order of 1%, though we did eventually manage to get this up into the 15% or so range for doing discovery work with engineers.

 Thinking we might have better luck if people had perhaps heard of us before I came knocking, I tried to get a content marketing strategy going.
 I started a company blog where I wrote about engineering process, and about the history of